ernestmusong/Cultural-website/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Catalog of my things] <a name="about-project"></a>
+# 📖 [Cultural website] <a name="about-project"></a>

-**[Catalog of my things]** Budget App is a mobile web application where users can manage their budget: Users have a list of transactions associated with a category, so that they can see how much money they spent and on what.
+**[Cultural website]** A website created to manage the activities of my cultural association.
+Users can make contributions, keep track of their contributions and see records of all contributions of my cultural association.
+Built with React/Redux.

 ## 🛠 Built With <a name="built-with"></a>